NoeBrt/Granulometrie/README.md

 ## Installation
 run the source code with Eclipse, .Jar will come

-run as configuration with
+run as configuration with java 1.8 and :
-java 1.8

 --module-path  "javafx-sdk-17.0.1\lib" --add-modules javafx.controls,javafx.fxml

 ## Authors and acknowledgment